Yosri-Ben-Halima/cross-currency-extrema-forecasting/README.md

 # Cross-Currency Extrema Forecasting

-This project aims to forecast the **next-hour maximum high** and **minimum low** for 15 currency pairs using 1-minute OHLCV data (March–September 2025).
+This project aims to forecast the **next-hour maximum high** and **minimum low** for 15 currency pairs using 1-minute OHLCV data.
-It explores both single-ticker and cross-ticker deep learning architectures, including attention mechanisms for multi-currency dependency modeling.

 ## Objectives

-- Construct next-hour high/low targets and metalabels.
+- Construct next-hour max high/min low targets and metalabels.
-- Engineer time-series and cross-currency features.
+- Engineer features.
-- Orthogonalize features and select components based on Max Relevance Min Redundance framework
+- Stationarize and orthogonalize features and select components based on Max Relevance Min Redundance framework
-- Benchmark rule-based vs ML/DL models.
-- Evaluate robustness across tickers using MAPE and RMSE.
+- Benchmark rule-based vs XGBoost Regression models and evaluate preformance across tickers using MAPE and RMSE.

 ## Repository Structure